ebzzry/ebzzry.github.io/en/src/nix.md

 The pattern is that to add an additional parameter, use the `name: ` form.

-Sets, when used with functions enable more powerful abstractions.
+Sets, when used with functions, enable more powerful abstractions.
 We can pass a set as an argument to a function, which will then use the data inside that set:

 ```bash